Student FAQsAre you a Business? See Business FAQs

 How do I report a payment issue, when can I expect it to be corrected?

-Please report any unexpected payment issues to the payment team (email@example.com).
+Please report any unexpected payment issues to the payment team (firstname.lastname@example.org).
 This email address is regularly monitored and you will receive a prompt reply.
-Once we have the relevant details of the stint in question (date, time and location), as well as an understanding of the issue that has arisen, your payment will be processed within 3 business days.
+Once we have the relevant details of the Stint in question (date, time and location), as well as an understanding of the issue that has arisen, we’ll get your payment sorted asap.

 I have worked longer than the times in my Stint app, how do I get paid for this?